 - i never worked for a company that reported wages on me

-- employer did not report wages to unemployment
+- my employer did not report my wages to social security

 Latest posts by Lynnette Khalfani-Cox, The Money Coach (see all)

 - How to Plan for the Future and Juggle Today’s Bills - September 18, 2014